So you’re thinking about starting a blog and you want to know how to make money blogging for beginners.

 This may seem obvious but if you want people to read your blog, you need to give them something worth reading.
 What’s in it for your reader?

 One of the biggest rookie mistakes I see is the self-indulgent blog.
-Now it’s possible that a blog about fitness, for example, could reasonably chart progress towards your fitness goals.
+Now it’s possible that a blog about fitness, for example, could reasonably chart progress toward your own fitness goals.